vegaprotocol/documentation/docs/tutorials/proposals/_generated-proposals/_newMarket_json_instrument.md

     ]
    }
   },
-  // undefined (object)
+  // The external data source spec describing the data source of trading termination. (object)
   dataSourceSpecForTradingTermination: {},
   // DataSourceSpecToFutureBinding describes which property of the data source data is to be used as settlement data and which to use as the trading terminated trigger(object) dataSourceSpecBinding: {
    // Name of the property in the source data that should be used as settlement data.
    // If it is set to "prices.BTC.value", then the Future will use the value of
-   // this property as settlement data.
+   // this property as settlement data. (string)
-   // undefined (string)
    settlementDataProperty: "prices.BTC.value",
-   // undefined (string)
+   // Name of the property in the data source data that signals termination of trading. (string)
    tradingTerminationProperty: "vegaprotocol.builtin.timestamp"
   }
  }